bialger/QtCMake/README.md

 The main Qt6 configuration is found in the [correspondent](lib/qt/CMakeLists.txt) CMakeLists.txt file.

-> Note: Although the project has CI compilation tests, they somehow only succeed on macOS.
-> I don't know why.
-> I tested manually on Windows and Linux, and it works perfectly.

 > Note that statically compiled Qt6 weights more than 5 GB.
 > The good thing is that user does not need whole compiled Qt6 with this configuration.